quasarframework/icongenie/README.md

 - Linux, MacOS or Windows

 ## Install
-Very soon, Quasar-cli will use this project internally as a webpack plugin.
+Very soon, Quasar-cli will use this project internally as a webpack plugin, so you won't ever even need to know how it works.
+But if you want it for any reason whatsoever, you can have it.

 To include this lib in your project use npm or yarn:

 ```
 $ yarn add quasar-icon-factory
 ```

-## Webpack plugin
+## Webpack plugin [WIP]

 ## Api Usage
 `quasar-icon-factory` was built for use in the [Quasar-Framework](https://quasar-framework.org) and as such is intended to follow some of the conventions of that project.
 If you prefer to output different files / settings, it is possible for you to pass these in an override object to `quasar-icon-factory` that contains all of the settings that you prefer.
 If you want to pass an options object (perhaps for the fastest available minify at lowest quality), this is the kind of structure you will need: